MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 ## Lab scenario

-You need to automate deployment of Windows Virtual Desktop host pools and hosts by using PowerShell in an Active Directory Domain Services (AD DS) environment.
+You need to automate deployment of Azure Virtual Desktop host pools and hosts by using PowerShell in an Active Directory Domain Services (AD DS) environment.

 ## Objectives

 After completing this lab, you will be able to:

-- Deploy Azure Windows Virtual Desktop host pools and hosts by using PowerShell
+- Deploy Azure Virtual Desktop host pools and hosts by using PowerShell
-- Add hosts to the Windows Virtual Desktop host pool by using PowerShell
+- Add hosts to the Azure Virtual Desktop host pool by using PowerShell

 ## Lab files